-For more information about Polsinelli’s summer associate program, please review our NALP Forms or contact:
+For more information about Polsinelli or the summer associate program, please review our NALP Forms or contact:

 Polsinelli PC is an Equal Opportunity Employer and all qualified applicants will receive consideration for employment without regard to gender identity and expression, race, color, religion, sex, national origin, sexual orientation, age, disability, ancestry, marital status, military or veteran status, or any other characteristic protected by law.